palani9441/afp/README.md

 # afp
-afp inventory and so in django
+afp inventory and so in django change 1